vacar/local_kubernetes_cluster/README.md

 # Docker, Docker-Compose and Local Kubernetes Cluster

-This script will install all the dependencies.
+This script will install all the dependencies required to run a Local K8s Cluster.

 This script can be used with any Linux-Dist.